 Subjects

 Deidentified data from 511 athletes was collected from 9 sports cardiologists serving 36 elite soccer clubs between 1st March 2020 and 15th May 2022 (central illustration).
 All athletes who were referred to a sports cardiologist following testing positive for COVID-19 infection on polymerase chain reaction (PCR) and/or antibody test and in whom a previous ECG was available were included.
 All previous ECGs were reported in accordance with the International recommendations for ECG interpretation in athletes.16 Athletes with a previously abnormal baseline ECG were excluded (n=6).
-These included athletes under regular surveillance with an abnormal pre-COVID-19 infection ECG in the context of demonstrating an overt cardiomyopathic phenotype and those with isolated repolarisation abnormalities.
+These included athletes who were under regular surveillance due to marked repolarisation changes indicative of a covert cardiomyopathic phenotype..
 All pre-COVID-19 ECGs were performed during the routine cardiac evaluation at the onset of the soccer season.

 All athletes underwent an initial clinical evaluation including a clinical history and 12-lead ECG.
 The clinical history pertained to the presence and duration of cardiovascular symptoms, as well as a comprehensive systems review.
 A standard 12-lead ECG was conducted in a supine position at a paper speed of 25 mm/s and voltage of 10mm/mV.
 In women, the ECG electrodes were placed under the breast tissue according to American Heart Association recommendations.17